Common Nutrient Deficiencies In The Vegan Diet & How To Fix Them

 DHA and EPA

-Omega fatty acid deficiencies in the standard vegan diet are the subject of a long-held argument.
+Omega fatty acid deficiencies11 in the standard vegan diet are the subject of a long-held argument.
 But if you are feeling better from not eating meat, is it that important to worry about not getting these omega fatty acids?
-A well-balanced diet with natural sources of alphalinolenic acid (ALA) and the long-chain omega-3 fatty acids DHA and EPA is fundamental to maintaining a healthy ratio that prevents inflammation and promotes long-term health by protecting against health problems like autoimmune and cardiovascular disease.
-Additionally, your brain is composed of about 60 percent fat, so depriving your body of fat can contribute to all kinds of unpleasant brain symptoms, from brain fog and fatigue to depression and anxiety.
+A well-balanced diet with natural sources of alphalinolenic acid (ALA) and the long-chain omega-3 fatty acids DHA and EPA11 is fundamental to maintaining a healthy ratio that prevents inflammation and promotes long-term health by protecting against health problems like autoimmune and cardiovascular disease.
+Additionally, your brain is composed of about 60 percent fat, so depriving your body of fat can contribute to all kinds of unpleasant brain symptoms, from brain fog and fatigue to depression and anxiety12.
 In other words, healthy fat is essential for optimal brain health.

 It is vital to consume these fatty acids because they can't be synthesized by the body, and diet is the only way to get them in.
 Before you argue that plant-based dieters can get these omega fats through plant-based sources such as legumes, nuts, and seeds, let's talk about how bioavailable these sources actually are.

 The average American consumes a large amount of their omega-3s in the form of ALA.
 These are derived from plant sources.
 ALA is an energy source for our cells, and a small percentage of this is converted into DHA and EPA.
-In fact, only up to 10 percent of EPA and up to 5 percent of DHA actually end up being converted in the body.
+In fact, only up to 10 percent of EPA and up to 5 percent of DHA actually end up being converted in the body13.
 The amplest amounts are found in fatty, cold-water fish sources such as salmon, trout, cod liver, herring, mackerel, and sardines, and in shellfish such as shrimp, oysters, clams, and scallops.
-These sources of omega-3 are the most bioavailable to your body.
+These sources of omega-3 14are the most bioavailable to your body.
 Vegetarians have an estimated 30 percent deficiency in both EPA and DHA; vegans have a 50 percent deficiency in EPA and a 60 percent deficiency in DHA.

 With ALA being a large source of our omega-3 consumption, and the only source for vegans, it is vital to consume DHA and EPA sources.
-And yes, that may mean incorporating some fish or at least algae like spirulina (which also contains bioavailable omegas) into your diet.
+And yes, that may mean incorporating some fish or at least algae like spirulina (which also contains bioavailable omegas15) into your diet.

 Vitamins A and D

 Fat-soluble vitamins, in particular, are some of the worst deficiencies that we see in vegans and vegetarians.
-This is because these two vitamins are almost exclusively found in animal-based foods such as organ meats, eggs, dairy fats like ghee, and wild-caught seafood.
+This is because these two vitamins are almost exclusively found in animal-based foods16 such as organ meats, eggs, dairy fats like ghee, and wild-caught seafood.

 No other vitamin can hold a candle to vitamin D when it comes to importance and influence on health.
 Since vitamin D is fat-soluble, it acts more like a hormone than a vitamin by regulating thousands of vital pathways in your body.
-Besides your thyroid hormones, this vitamin is the only other thing every single cell of your body needs in order to function properly.
+Besides your thyroid hormones, this vitamin is the only other thing every single cell of your body needs in order to function properly17.
 Also known as the sunshine vitamin, vitamin D is synthesized by your body when your bare skin is exposed to sunlight.
 But it is impossible to get enough vitamin D from food alone, and unless you live in a very sunny place (closer to the equator) and are outside frequently without sunscreen or tons of clothing, you are probably deficient.

 Since vitamin D deficiency is already a problem for most of the population, omnivores included, it is even greater for plant-based dieters.
-Typically, vegetarians and vegans, on average, have more vitamin D deficiencies compared to meat eaters.
+Typically, vegetarians and vegans, on average, have more vitamin D deficiencies compared to meat eaters18.

-Vitamin A is essential for a strong immune system, and vitamin A deficiency has been linked to autoimmune diseases, which are on the rise in a major way.
+Vitamin A is essential for a strong immune system, and vitamin A deficiency has been linked to autoimmune diseases19, which are on the rise in a major way.
 Some researchers believe this has to do with our dendritic cells, which are our alarm cells of the immune system that can send out a "red alert" to stimulate immunity or a "calm down" message that tones down excessive immune reactions that can damage the body.
 The "calm down" message uses vitamin A.

 Plant beta-carotenes, a precursor to vitamin A, are found in sweet potatoes and carrots, but the conversion rate to the usable form of vitamin A, retinol, is very weak.
-In fact, research suggests that just 3 percent of beta-carotene gets converted in a healthy adult.
+In fact, research suggests that just 3 percent of beta-carotene gets converted in a healthy adult20.
 Because of this, you can see how deficiency can be common among people who eat a vegan or vegetarian diet.
 You'd have to eat a rather large amount of carrots and sweet potatoes to even attempt to reach adequate levels.

 This is potentially the biggest deficiency for all types of plant-based diets.
-B12 is absolutely necessary for methylation, which happens more than 1 billion times a second in your body to keep you alive and healthy.
+B12 is absolutely necessary for methylation21, which happens more than 1 billion times a second in your body to keep you alive and healthy.
 It is your DNA protection system; it controls how efficiently you detox, and every single cell of your body depends on this process.
 In short, if methylation is not working well, a lot can go wrong with your health.

 For vegan and vegetarian dieters, this is one nutrient that no matter what or how much you choose to eat, you'll never truly be able to reach optimal levels without supplementation.
-In fact, it's estimated that 68 percent of vegetarians and 83 percent of vegans are deficient in this vital vitamin.
+In fact, it's estimated that 68 percent of vegetarians and 83 percent of vegans24 are deficient in this vital vitamin.

 And that's not taking into account any possible genetic weaknesses.
-A mutation in your MTR/MTRR methylation gene, which regulates B12 production, can require higher intakes of B12 than normal since the body ends up using B12 faster than it can produce it.
+A mutation in your MTR/MTRR methylation gene25, which regulates B12 production, can require higher intakes of B12 than normal since the body ends up using B12 faster than it can produce it.

 This is a very easy nutrient to get through a plant-based diet.
 But what we often see is that typical plant foods that contain zinc still contain phytates, which block nutrient absorption.
 So if intake is not monitored, zinc deficiency can still happen and often requires more zinc-containing foods to reach necessary daily intake levels.

 Iron is needed to get oxygen to your cells.
 And if your cells are deprived of oxygen, they don't function properly and well, and not much else in your body does either.
-Some typical symptoms I see with low iron are fatigue and low sex drive.
+Some typical symptoms I see with low iron are fatigue and low sex drive29.

 There are two ways to look at iron levels in your body.
 One is serum iron, which measures the levels of iron currently circulating in your blood.
 The other is ferritin, which measures long-term iron storage in the body.
 The serum levels of most vegetarians and vegans are similar to those of meat eaters, but the difference is seen when it comes to ferritin levels.